April 8, 2026

 Most teams don’t need a clever channel structure.
 They need a predictable one.

-If your goal is Slack channel organization that scales, define 4–6 channel “types” and make them recognizable at a glance.
-This directly supports searches like how to organize Slack channels and Slack channel best practices, because it gives people a real system, not advice.
+If your goal is to organize a Slack channel hierarchy that scales, define 4–6 channel “types” and make them recognizable at a glance.
+This directly supports searches like "how to organize Slack channels" and "Slack channel best practices" by giving people a real system, not just advice.

 A simple model that works for most workspaces: